YalamanchiliSundeep/Finance-LC/Readme.md

 Integration with Additional Financial Systems: To streamline data import/export with other finance tools.

 ## License
-This project is licensed under the Balanced Rock Power.
+This software is proprietary and licensed for internal use only by Balanced Rock Power.
+For more details, refer to the `LICENSE.md` file in this repository.
+Unauthorized distribution or use outside of Balanced Rock Power is strictly prohibited.